 I am a vegetable breeder / geneticist working on tomato and long-day onion.
 My areas of interest concern the genetic control of novel traits derived from wild species, the genetic control/physiological mechanisms underlying these novel traits and their use in vegetable improvement.
-This work leads to the development and release of germplasm or lines with the novel traits, such as insect and disease resistance, and superior horticultural type.
-Work also has led to the development of new methods.
+This work leads to the development and release of germplasm or lines with the novel traits, such as resistance to insect pests and to diseases, as well as superior horticultural type.

 My research projects concern the genetic control of novel traits derived from wild species.
 Primary research focuses on traits limiting cultivar quality and production, including disease and insect resistance, storability and maturity.
 My current research interests center on tomato and onion.
 Projects underway in tomato focus on 1. the genetic control and mechanisms for acylsugar-mediated multiple insect resistance in tomato, how this system can be modified to raise acylsugar level and/or alter acylsugar type to increase the systems efficiency, and how this system can be used to control insect-vectored virus that are a critical issue in tomato production 2.
 Combining genetic controls to the diseases late blight (caused by Phytophthora infestans), early blight (caused by Alternaria tomatophila), and Septoria leaf spot, which cause defolation and loss of yield and fruit quality in temperate tomato growing regions, and used combined genetic resistances and minimal low environmental impact control, to create a sustainable system of control of foliar fungal pathogens of tomato.
 Projects underway in onion include the production of milder higher BRIX, moderate storage onion adapted to the northeast to provide additional high value product for NYS onion growers 2. transfer of resistance to Botrytis leaf blight (BLB) to onion from the wild relative Allium roylei.
 3. The pest resistance program is expanding to target the transfer of resistance to other disease.
 4 In a collaborative project, we are also using the generation of doubled haploids to accelerate the breeding program, eliminate sub lethal genes, and produce fully homozygous lines of use both in hybrid production and as tools in molecular mapping of the onion genome.
 Doubled haploid lines produced by the program have been adapted by a international collaborative group of molecular biologists sequencing the onion genome, and creating a dense molecular map of onion.